sinoz/osrs-docs/docs/updating/player-info.md

   - If the player does not have any updates to be read, it informs the client that the player is being removed from the local players list.
     In addition to this, another one bit is written to the client.
 If the value of that is one, the client will then read the [map quarter block](#map-quarter-block) update for this player.
-  - If the player does have updates to be read, it marks the given player to have their mask updates read further below.
+  - If the player does have updates to be read, it marks the given player to not have any movement pending.
+  This is needed for calculations in the [exact move mask](exact-move-mask.md).
   - Block ends here for this player, and moves on to the next.
 - If the value is not 0, it informs the client that the given player has a movement update coming:
   - If the value is 1, the client will read three bits of data, which indicates a walk update.
 Those three bits will indicate